rust-lang/wg-async/src/design_docs/async_stack_traces.md

 ### Generate more informative symbol names

+Note that a similar renaming to what is proposed here was implemented in [#92873].
+New approaches to formatting based on these symbols are being explored in the [better-backtrace] repo.

 Currently `async` functions result in a function name like `foo::generator$0`.
 This can be confusing to users, since it leaks implementation details about `async` functions.
 We probably have a lot of flexibility in the generated names, so `rustc` could encode more information about where this symbol came from.